 - Samuel exposed his children to controversial views, including advocating equal education for women and the abolition of slavery.

-- Elizabeth, now 17, and opened a small school with two sisters to earn money for the family.
+- Aged 17, Elizabeth opened a small school with two sisters to earn money for the family.
 The sisters ran the school for four years.

 - Elizabeth visited a female friend dying of a malignancy who said her suffering would have been reduced if she had a female doctor.
 Elizabeth decided to study medicine, although 150 years ago the notion of women pursuing this career was unthinkable.